Topsy Smith: The Bungalow

 Eventually the sergeant of police Robert Stott constructed a shed where she was permitted to live.
-The shed eventually became known as The Bungalow, an institution and school for Aboriginal children of mixed descent (at the time, referred to as "half-caste".
-The school was moved from the iron shed behind the police station to Jay Creek and then to the Alice Springs Telegraph Station in November 1932.
+The shed eventually became known as The Bungalow, an institution and school for Aboriginal children of mixed descent (at the time, referred to as "half-caste").
+She was soon joined by another woman, Mariah McDonald, and her four children and numbers rose as children, removed from their parents, were picked up for Aboriginal camps and placed there.
+Two additional iron sheds where added and, in February 1915, they were joined by school teacher and eventual matron of The Bungalow, Ida Standley.

-Along with Ida Standley, Smith became actively involved in the running and management of the school, responsible for the children's welfare.
+Smith was involved in all aspects of the Institution's operation and management and was responsible for the children's welfare.
 She was known to have cared for the children as her own.

+The school was moved from its location in town to Jay Creek in 1928.
+By this time Smith had had enough and wanted to return to Oodnadatta, her mother's country, but she was prevailed upon to stay through the move where she lived in a tent under a bough shelter throughout summer.
+She would retire from here in around 1929 and her daughter, Ada Wade, helped her travel home to her elderly mother Mary.
+She would return to Alice Springs some time later.

+Smith received no pay for her work at The Bungalow, just her keep and her contributions were largely overlooked (she did not receive an MBE like her colleague Ida Standley); there are hardly any references to her in the government records of the day.

 Death and legacy

-Smith died in the Alice Springs hospital on 15 April 1960.
+Smith died at the Alice Springs hospital after a long illness on 15 April 1960.
 She is celebrated in the Women's Museum of Australia in Alice Springs.

 The Topsy Smith Hostel in Alice Springs, which provides long-term accommodation for Aboriginal and Torres Strait Islander renal patients and their carers, is named after her.

 Topsy Smith House, a house at St Philip's College, a private school in Alice Springs, is named after her.

 A painting of Smith entitled Arltunga to Alice by her great granddaughter, artist Linda Smith Penangke, was a finalist in the 2010 Moreton Bay Region Art Award.